krisjowen/yubaba/README.md

 2. Above the list of files, click on the green 'Code' button
 3. For HTTPS integrations, copy the web url given under the 'Local' tab
 4. Within your terminal, navigate to the desired file path.
-5. Type git clone then paste the code that has been copied (https://github.com/krisjowen/yubaba.git) and hit enter.
+5. Type git clone then paste the code that has been copied (https://github.com/krisjowen/yubaba.git) and hit enter
+6. Any changes pushed to the main branch will automatically push to the deployed version

 # Credits